Altinn/MaskinportenTokenGenerator/README.md

 * A recent Windows and Visual Studio 2017 or newer for building
 * Either
 	* A enterprise certificate owned installed owned by the organization that has been given access to one or more scopes in machineporten
+	* A JSON file containing a JWK.
+Used if the client has been configured with a pre-configured key.
+See https://mkjwk.org/ for examples on how to construct JWKs.
+NOTE!
+As of now only RS256 algorithm is supported.
 	* A password-protected PKCS#12 file containing the public/private key pair.
-Used if the client has been configured with a pre-configured key.
+Can also be used if the client has been configured with a pre-configured key.
 * A client id for an integration in Maskinporten provisioned with one or more scopes

 ## Building